 Show up at the terminal when you still have 10-15 days left on your sign up.
 Most sign-ups are for 60 days, but some of the Navy locations are only 45 days.
 By getting there around this time you are high enough on the list to have some seniority, but still have time enough to wait in case a flight doesn’t come in right away, or one that you thought you would be attempting to get on that day, gets canceled.

 Stay at the Terminal

 Another thing that has gotten some lower category personnel on flights ahead of less informed higher categories personnel is to never leave the passenger terminal until you are sure that the flight has already departed.
 There have been times that, at the last minute, there are additional seats added to a flight.
 Most people leave the terminal if they are not selected for at flight at the roll call.
 If there are seats, the passenger service representative will ask if there is anyone left in the terminal that would like to get a seat.
-If there are still more people left than there are seats, they will do another roll call, using the same criteria as the first roll call.
+When there are more people left than there are seats, they will do another roll call, using the same criteria as the first roll call.
 If, though, you are the only one, or high enough on the list, and still there, then you’ve got your seat.